A guide to buying property in Italy as an American

 FAQ

 The typical timeframe from finding a property to completing the purchase ranges from 3–6 months.
-This includes property selection, negotiation, preliminary contract, due diligence, and final deed signing.
-The process may take longer for complex properties, rural land with unclear boundaries, or if inheritance issues arise with the title.
+This includes property selection, the preliminary contract (Compromesso), due diligence, and the final deed (Rogito).
+For properties requiring complex renovations or with inheritance title issues, the process can extend beyond 12 months.